Plotting in R#

 Alternatively we can use the function layout() which allows for complicated ways of combining plots.
 Again you should think think of it as a matrix or grid, but in this case a plot can occupy multiple elements.
 In this way plots can be different sizes.
 The relevant argument is matrix where you need to provide a matrix with increasing integers specifying where you want each plot to be located.

-For example if we want a plot with three figures, where one figure occupies the top, and there are two figures underneath, we need a 2x2 matrix with 1s across top and 2 and 3 underneath.
-We can create a matrix with the function matrix() where we provide the elements as a vector, the number of rows (or columns or both).
-The byrow argument, if true, will add the numbers to the matrix by row, if FALSE, it will add by column.
+For example, if we want a plot with three figures, where one figure occupies the top, and there are two figures underneath, we need a 2x2 matrix with 1s across the top and 2 and 3 underneath.
+We can create a matrix with the function matrix() where we provide the elements as a vector and the number of rows (or columns or both).
+The byrow argument, if true, will add the numbers to the matrix by row; if FALSE, it will add by column.

 %%R